Ariel Urim Chung Portrait

 🍜

-an oral history project on documenting stories of caretakers and family in Asian mothers and daughters in diaspora through food.
+an oral history project on documenting stories of caretakers and family in diasporic Asian mothers, daughters, and non-binary children through food.
 Would you like to join me?

 📍